 If the cause of the stillbirth is unknown, there are investigations that can help find a cause or rule out some of the possibilities.

 Experiencing stillbirth can be traumatic and coping with the pain of loss can be difficult.
+It is common for women and families who have experienced stillbirth to struggle with depression, post-traumatic stress, and/or anxiety.
 Your health care provider will arrange grief counselling for you and your family.
 There are many organizations that offer support to women who have had a stillborn infant (see below).
 There are also grief resources in many communities, where you can access in-person support from other parents who have gone through the same thing.
 Finding a way to keep your baby’s memory alive like celebrating your baby’s memory with a memorial or making donations to support research can be helpful.
 Every woman and family will experience the loss differently and coping strategies are different too.